 You can either spray or roll the paint on the ceiling.
 Spraying will require two coats with an hour between each coat.
 Rolling the paint on is more labor intensive.
 Popcorn Ceiling – What a Painter Should Know

-Turner’s Painting is a five star rated Long Island Painter which offers the best quality interior and exterior painting services, If you need professional painters to help you with your commercial or residential painting project, please click that link to request a free painting estimate or contact Turner’s Painting today — 516 850 8369
+Turner’s Painting is a five star rated Long Island Painting Company which offers the best quality interior and exterior painting services, If you need professional painters to help you with your commercial or residential painting project, please click that link to request a free painting estimate or contact Turner’s Painting today — 516 850 8369